Interstate 80 closed as second storm descends on Northern California

-Interstate 80 in the Sierra Nevada is closed Saturday as the second of four possible storms makes its way across Northern California, with little reprieve expected until Monday, according to the National Weather service.
+Interstate 80 in the Sierra Nevada closed Saturday as the second of four possible storms makes its way across Northern California, with little reprieve expected until Monday, according to the National Weather Service.

-All eastbound traffic on I-80 at Colfax in Placer County, as well as all westbound traffic at the Nevada State line, is being held due to multiple spin-outs, according to Caltrans.
-I-80 is also closed to trucks traveling eastbound at Applegate and westbound at Truckee due to spin-outs.
+Both east and westbound lanes of I-80 are closed from Colfax in Placer County to the Nevada state line due to whiteout conditions and multiple spinouts, according to Caltrans.
+I-80 is also closed to trucks traveling eastbound at Applegate and westbound at Truckee due to spinouts.

 More road conditions